hapax/hapax.github.io/assets/minimal-networks.md

 </span>

 <span style="padding-left: 20px; display:block">
-(c) There are only three edges precisely when the city lies at the centre of an equilateral triangle of cities.
+(c) There are three edges only if the city lies at the centre of an equilateral triangle of cities.
 </span>

 ---